goran-subotic/vicert-slack-stats/README.md

 The application is using sqlite database.

-Execute
+Execute the following command to set up the database:

 ```
 > rake db:migrate RAILS_ENV=<env>
 ```
-to setup the database.

 ###Deployment instructions

-To simply start the application, execute:
+To start the application, execute the following command:

 ```
 > rails s
 ```

-For DelayedJob worker to start, execute:
+For the DelayedJob worker to start, execute:

 ```
 > rake jobs:work
 ```

-For Sidekiq worker to start, execute:
+For the Sidekiq worker to start, execute:

 ```
 > bundle exec sidekiq